-Legal References: § 20-1-213, MCA Transfer of school records
+Legal References: § 20-1-213, MCA Transfer of school records Cross References: Policy History: Adopted on: Revised on: 3.20.2012

 Receipt of Confidential Records

 Pursuant to Montana law, the District may receive case records of the Department of Public Health and Human Services and its local affiliate, the county welfare department, the county attorney, and the court concerning actions taken and all records concerning reports of child abuse and neglect.
 The District will keep these records confidential as required by law and will not include them in a student's permanent file.